-And then we began the work of designing the new layout by combining the original kitchen (which included the space around the sink, above) with the eat-in area (which included the little pop-out area with windows, to the left, above).
+Then we began the work of designing the new layout by combining the original kitchen (which included the space around the sink, above) with the eat-in area (which included the little pop-out area with windows, to the left, above).

 And for awhile everything in our front yard looked like this:

-And this is where we cooked all summer long–on our front porch, using a Coleman Stove for everything from morning coffee to evening pasta:
+This is where we cooked all summer long–on our front porch, using a Coleman Stove for everything from morning coffee to evening pasta: